nettohadi/reaksi/README.md

 ## Hooks

-This is an ongoing process, meaning  some hooks are not yet implemented.
+This is an ongoing process, which means some hooks are not yet implemented.
 Below are the available hooks in Reaksi :
 - useState
 - useEffect
 - useContext